Albert Azaryan

 Albert Azaryan (Ալբերտ Ազարյան; 11 February 1929 – 5 September 2023) was a Soviet and Armenian artistic gymnast who competed internationally representing the Soviet Union.
 He was the 1956 and 1960 Olympic Champion on the still rings.
 Azaryan was the first gymnast to become an Olympic Champion in rings twice.
-He was the first person to do one of the rings most famous variations of the Iron Cross called the Azaryan Cross (not to be confused with the Azarian Roll to Cross), which incorporates a quarter turn to the side.
+He was the first person to do one of the rings' most famous variations of the Iron Cross called the Azaryan Cross (not to be confused with the Azarian Roll to Cross), which incorporates a quarter turn to the side.

 Early life

-Azaryan was born on 11 February 1929 in Martunashen, Transcaucasian SFSR.
+Azaryan was born on 11 February 1929 in Ganja Azerbaijan SSR, Kirovabad.
+At the age of 10 family moved to Martunashen, Transcaucasian SFSR.
 His father died when he was 14.
 Azaryan had to leave school and work as an ironsmith to support his family.
 When he was 17, a group of elite Armenian gymnasts gave an exhibition in his town.
 Afterwards, some teenage boys (including Azaryan) went on the apparatus and tried to perform the skills they had just seen.
 The gymnasts were so impressed with Albert that he was invited to move to Yerevan to train with them.
 After three years, he became the Armenian champion on rings and earned a Master of Sport ranking.